Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/2-call-arm/README.md

 ![Screenshot](./ReadmeFiles/screenshotOne.png)
 1. Select the **Storage** button on the navigation bar.
 After that use the form upload a file to Azure Storage.
 ![Screenshot](./ReadmeFiles/screenshotTwo.png)
-1. Navigate back to  **Azure Portal** and check the uploaded file under your storage account under the `ms-identity-react-c2s2` container.
+1. Navigate back to  **Microsoft admin center** and check the uploaded file under your storage account under the `ms-identity-react-c2s2` container.
 ![Screenshot](./ReadmeFiles/storage.png)

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.